marianor03/Smart-Delivery-Robot/README.md

 # How to start?
 You can start by reading the "Smart Delivery Robot.pdf" file.
 It contains:
 - A Gantt Chart of the project's timeline, so you have an idea of how much time it took me, and the steps I followed before and during the development.
-- A Flowchart explaining how the program works and a written documentation to help support my work (such as references, reflections, etc).
+- A Flowchart explaining how the program works and a written documentation to help support my work.

 # Enjoy coding!